What is RNIP?

 - The international student has a valid work permit

-- The international student meets all Federal Eligibility
+- The international student meets all candidate requirements

 What wage am I required to pay?

-The wage must also meet or exceed the Job Bank’s minimum wage for your job offer’s National Occupational Classification (NOC).
+- The wage meets or exceeds the Job Bank’s minimum wage for your job offer’s National Occupational Classification (NOC), based on the West Kootenay region.

 Immigration Representatives